 Originally designated as the home for the Dearborn County Agriculture Society, the land for the Aurora City Park was deeded to the City in 1860 by owners Strawder Cheek and Peter Williams.
 The park is located on 16 acres bordered by Park Avenue, Manchester Street and Hogan Creek.
 The park is home to the Aurora Public Pool, the Clayton Batchelor Pavilion, the Civic Center, the Round Barn, and the Boy Scout Cabin which makes this park a focal point of community activity.

 Nearby Hogan Creek provides boating and fishing opportunities.
 Playground equipment, horseshoe pits, and two small shelters are available to the public during the park’s open hours from dawn to dusk.
-The pool is open from Memorial Day to Labor Day.
+The Aurora City Pool opens every year on Memorial Day.

 Aurora Dog Park